1950s Caged Pendant Lamp

 The brass of this lamp is made black in the factory with a chemical process, it is not painted.
 The easiest and probably the cheapest way to do that is with ammonia.

 Caged pendant lamps like this one are often attributed to famous Italian companies from that period.
-However, caged lamps have been made for a long time around the world.
+However, caged lamps have been made for a long time around the world, as you can see in the 1955 catalogue picture from Lightolier.
 They even existed with candles long before there was electricity.

-In all probability it is a Belgian lamp produced by Massive.
+In all probability this 1950s caged pendant lamp is a Belgian light produced by Massive.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.